darryncampbell/OEMInfo-DeviceIdentifiers-Sample-Xamarin/README.md

   - For the IMEI use content://oem_info/wan/imei.
   - For the Bluetooth MAC address use content://oem_info/oem.zebra.secure/bt_mac
 - If you want to allow your app access to multiple identifers, you will need to invoke AccessManager multiple times.
-- Caller Package Name: Your package name, in the case of this sample it is com.zebra.emdk_deviceidentifiers_sample.
+- Caller Package Name: Your package name.
 - Caller Signature: The signing certificate of your application.
 For more information on generating this see https://github.com/darryncampbell/MX-SignatureAuthentication-Demo.
+This application will determine its own signing certificate at runtime

 ``` csharp
 EMDKResults result = mProfileManager.ProcessProfile("GrantSerialId", ProfileManager.PROFILE_FLAG.Set,